 Mindfulness and meditation courses are now being run through the NHS and there are numerous private online courses available.

 Finding the right technique for you is important.

 Some people find it hard to guide their own meditation and to keep their focus and so audio recordings of guided meditations or visualisations are popular.

 These can be downloaded through apps like headspace, calm, buddhify and the mindfulness app.

 Meditation can be carried out at any point during the day and can be beneficial for reducing the stress response and improving sleep quality (2).

 Spending 20 minutes in the evening meditating can be a useful tool to assist with unwinding.

 Having a hot bath in the evening can enhance relaxation and set the scene for a good night’s sleep.

-Warming body temperature through soaking in hot water helps with the onset of sleep as once you step out the tub and start to cool down it acts like a switch for stimulating the desire to sleep (3).
+Warming body temperature through soaking in hot water helps with the onset of sleep, as once you step out the tub and start to cool down this acts like a switch, stimulating the desire to sleep (3).

 Adding essential oils like lavender, bergamot, ylang-ylang and clary sage to the water can enhance relaxation.